 When you are going for a triathlon, you must remember that your wetsuit should be fit, compact, and a little tight.
 Do not be surprised if it feels a bit tight on land; it will be a little looser in the water.
 However, make sure you can move freely in it.

-For a professional triathlete, the suit must boost their speed and efficiency when competing in triathlons.
-To find your perfect suit today, not too loose or too tight.
+For a professional triathlete, the wetsuit must boost their speed and efficiency when competing in triathlons.
+To find your perfect wetsuit today, not too loose or too tight.
 It should go with the dynamics of your body at the same time, following the rules of buoyancy, flexibility, thickness, and temperature range.